wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/when_to_use_do_not_track.md

 description: "This FAQ explains when not to use do_not_track Analytics"
 ---

 Tyk allows analytics to be recorded for API endpoints.
 This can increase the CPU load and reduce the RPS (requests per second).
+Subsequently, it is possible to configure Tyk to disable this behaviour.

 Tyk provides the [do_not_track]({{<ref "advanced-configuration/transform-traffic/endpoint-designer#do-not-track-endpoint">}}) configuration parameter to disable analytics recording at two levels: